niebrtk/niebrtk/README.md

 ### Hi there 👋
+I'm Bartek,
+into aviation, trains and public transport
+VATSIM ATC

 <!--
 **niebrtk/niebrtk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.